theo-armour/pages/00-journal/2023-10-17-website-essentials.md

 ## Features & Benefits

-Here are three links that discuss Features and Benefits
+Here are three links that discuss features and benefits:

-Links

 ### A Simple Trick to Turn Features Into Benefits (and Seduce Readers to Buy)